-nciples of Good Corporate Governance and Best Practice commendations Action taken and reasons if not adopted re a structure in place to independently verify and safeguard the grity of the Company's financial reporting.
-Prin ciple 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee.
-Adopted except as follows: 4.2 The audit committee should be structured so that it: • consists only of non-executive directors 4.2 The Company has an Audit Committee comprising Mr AA Senior (independent non- executive director and Chairman of the Audit consists of a majority of independent directors Committee) and Mr DP Waddell (Non- Executive Director and Chairman of the • is chaired by an independent chair, who is not chair of the board Board).
-The Board considers that the current structure is appropriate given the size of the has at least three members. entity and the skills and experience that the current audit committee members bring to 4.3 The audit committee should have a formal charter. these meetings.
-4.4 Companies should provide the information indicated in the Guide to reporting on Principle 4. mote timely and balanced disclosure of all material matters cerning the Company.
-Prin ciple 5: Make timely and balanced disclosure 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies.
-Adopted 5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5. pect the rights of shareholders and facilitate the effective exercise of se rights.
-Prin ciple 6: Respect the rights of shareholders 6.1 Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy.
-Adopted 6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6. ablish a sound system of risk oversight and management and rnal control.
-Prin ciple 7: Recognise and manage risk 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
-Adopted 7.2 The board should require management to design and implement the risk management and internal control system to manage the company's material business risks and report to it on whether those risks are being managed effectively.
+nciples of Good Corporate Governance I Best Practice Recommendations Actio n taken and reasons if not adopted mote timely and balanced disclosure of all material matters cerning the Company.
+Prin ciple 5: Make timely and balanced disclosure Adopt ted 5.1 Companies should establish written policies designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior executive level for that compliance and disclose those policies or a summary of those policies.
+5.2 Companies should provide the information indicated in the Guide to reporting on Principle 5. pect the rights of shareholders and facilitate the effective exercise of se rights.
+Prin ciple 6: Respect the rights of shareholders Adopt ted 6.1 Companies should design a communications policy for promoting effective communication with shareholders and encouraging their participation at general meetings and disclose their policy or a summary of that policy.
+6.2 Companies should provide the information indicated in the Guide to reporting on Principle 6. ablish a sound system of risk oversight and management and rnal control.
+Prin ciple 7: Recognise and manage risk Adopt ted 7.1 Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
+7.2 The board should require management to design and implement the risk management and internal control system to manage the company's material business risks and report to it on whether those risks are being managed effectively.
 The board should disclose that management has reported to it as to the effectiveness of the company's management of its material business risks.
-7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating

-Principles of Good Corporate Governance and Best Practice Recommendations Action taken and reasons if not adopted effectively in all material respects in relation to financial reporting risks.
-7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7.
-Ensure that the level and composition of remuneration is sufficient and reasonable and that its relationship to performance is clear.
-Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee.
-8.2 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives.
-8.3 Companies should provide the information indicated in the Guide to reporting on Principle 8.
-Adopted except for: 8.1 A Remuneration and Nomination Committee was established on 1 July 2005.
-It currently comprises Mr AA Senior (independent non- executive director) and Mr DP Waddell (Non-Executive Director and Chairman of the Board).
-The board considers that the current structure is appropriate given the size of the company and the skills and experience that the remuneration and nomination committee members possess.
+7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks.
+7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7. ure that the level and composition of remuneration is sufficient reasonable and that its relationship to performance is clear.
+Prin ciple 8: Remunerate fairly and responsibly Adopt ted except for: 8.1 The board should establish a remuneration committee.
+Remuneration and Nomination Committee was 8.2 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives. ۱ د established on 1 July 2005.
+It currently comprises Mr AA Senior (independent non-executive director) and Mr DP Waddell (Non-Executive Director and Chairman of the Board).
+The board 8.3 Companies should provide the information indicated in the Guide to reporting on Principle 8.
+Q e considers that the current structure is appropriate given the size of the company and the skills and experience that the remuneration and nomination committee members possess.

-TANAMI GOLD NL CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME FOR THE YEAR ENDED 30 JUNE 2011
+CONSOLIDATED STATEMENT OF COMPREHENSIVE INCOME